-Unless your tax return consists mostly of a Form W-2 or two, you probably need a worksheet and other records of how you arrived at the information you enter on your return.
+Unless your tax return consists mostly of one or two different copies of Form W-2, you probably need a worksheet and other records of how you arrived at the information you enter on your return.

 You should also keep a worksheet that shows how you estimated amounts or allocated them between different categories.